jkelley399/UDAC-FED-WPxJS-Memory-Game/README.md

         *  if that limit is reached, the player is forced to start completely over;
 *   if all of the cards are succesfully matched before that pre-determined limit has been reached, the player is notified; and
     *   in this project, the player is also given the opportunity to begin the game again immediately.
-*   there is also an area above the game board providing statistics concerning the player's performance:
+*   there is also an area above the game board (sometimes called the "banner-dashboard," providing statistics concerning the player's performance:
+    *   elapsed time;
+    *   rating (starting with three stars and declining to one); and
+    *   cumulative number of picks.
+*   in addition, when the player successfully completes the game, a modal opens and provides the same statistics concerning the player's performance within the modal:
     *   elapsed time;
     *   rating (starting with three stars and declining to one); and
     *   cumulative number of picks.

 ### Board Object

 The board object, `board`, is initialized from another object, `boardInitial`.  `board` maintains state information concerning the board and the state of play.
 (In terms of possible future work on this project, I'd like to learn how to re-implement it with a true object-oriented architecture.
 See: [REFACTOR](#refactor), below.)